 There are many different types of parasites in our environment most enter the body through contaminated food or water.

 Usually people who acquire a parasite already have a weakened immune system or Leaky gut syndrome or poor stomach acid and an imbalance in gut microbiome.
 They are certainly contagious and something as simple as not washing your hands can transmit the infection.

 - Heartburn, reflux

 Is it a parasite, or isn’t it?

 Not every case of the above symptoms can be blamed on parasites.
-There could be many reasons, there are other gut infections such as SIBO, fat malabsorption and H pylori to name a few.
+There could be many reasons, there are other gut infections such as SIBO, or Helicobacter pylori to name a few.
 So working out where to start by a qualified health care provider is essential.
 But, because parasites are believed to be rare, they are often overlooked in the diagnostic process.
 Older, and sometimes unreliable, testing methods is another reason for an unsuccessful parasite diagnosis.

 There are now inexpensive genetic tests available.
 This is a far more effective way for precise detection because some parasite are able to lay dormant phase in the body and then resurface as active.

 A blend of herbs such as oregano, pomegranate husk and nigella target specific species of parasites, nutritional supplementation (probiotics) and adequate dietary changes (foods that feed parasites) are essential while eradicating parasites from the body.
 Each individual will differ in terms of treatment protocols.
 The main component is to support the immune system and boost its ability to work effectively against pathogens by starting on strengthening the Gastrointestinal Tract (GIT) through specific nutrient rich dietary changes.
 Treatment is aimed at also sparing and improving the beneficial gut microbiome, in fact eradication alone is not necessarily useful if gut function does not change to become inhospitable to parasites.